- You are here: Home > SGG Thought Leadership Series, London

 SGG Thought Leadership Series, London

-SGG Group in association with Funds Europe is pleased to invite you to an exclusive session of the SGG Thought Leadership Series, in London.
+SGG Group in association with Funds Europe is pleased to host an exclusive session of the SGG Thought Leadership Series in London.

 The debate will be followed by a panel session on the theme ‘The impact of Brexit on alternative fund managers’.